mobfox/MobFox-iOS-SDK/README.md

 //init the interstitial ad giving it your main/root controller MobFoxInterstitialAd* mobfoxInterAd = [[MobFoxInterstitialAd alloc] init:@"your-publication-hash" withRootViewController:self];
 ```
-### Setting Additonal Parameters
+### Setting Additional Parameters
-Setting additional parametes on the internal ad object that can help you get better targeted ads or help you with reporting:
+Setting additional parameters on the internal ad object that can help you get better targeted ads or help you with reporting:
 For example:
 ```objective-c
 mobfoxInterAd.ad.demo_gender = @"f";